 These high on energy and low in fat raisins are eaten raw, as a snack, and are used in cooking, baking, and brewing as well.
 And because of their rich nutritional value, they are recommended by experts to be included in the regular dietary schedule.
-What nutritional value they hold and what are their health benefits; catch up on them in the section that follows.
+What nutritional value do they hold and what are their health benefits; catch up on them in the section that follows.

 Apart from the great energy source, raisins have several other important health benefits.
-Raisins are cholesterol-free, low in sodium content, and totally fat-free, which make them a great snack option for those looking forward to gaining weight sans harmful fats and cholesterol.
+Raisins are cholesterol-free, low in sodium content, and totally fat-free, which makes them a great snack option for those looking forward to gaining weight sans harmful fats and cholesterol.
 Raisins are also immensely helpful in maintaining normal dental and bone health.
 But these are just a few of the many other health benefits that raisins come packed with.

 A reading of the further part of the article will equip you with information regarding the nutritional value and health benefits of raisins.

 Raisins Nutritional Facts